Interested in joining the Sheringham Park team?

 The Estates team

 The main group of estate volunteers meet on Fridays, some chose to come in on other days.
 They work on a range of interesting tasks from gardening to clearing Rhododendrons to making pathways and helping with events.
 You need to be fairly fit and enjoy working outdoors.

 We are always keen to get more volunteers who would like to help with metal and woodworking tasks all around the park.
 Our industrious volunteers are kept busy working on a wide range of projects.

-Prefer to work indoors?
-Help in our visitor reception, shop or Courtyard Café.
-You’ll make a big difference meeting our visitors and helping to give them a memorable day out.
+Prefer to help our visitors?
+You’ll make a big difference by greeting our visitors and helping to give them a memorable day out.

 We offer varied guided walks, throughout the year, ranging from history of the park to archaeology and wildlife.
 Could you act as a guide or help visitors on the walks?
 You don't need to have an in-depth knowledge, most of us learn from listening to the guide.

 Rob Coleman, our Learning Leader, has a team of volunteers to help with our Forest School and school visits.
 We can help stimulate children’s learning with a fun and enlightening day out in the park.